mattjklassen/TorchAudioSplines/README.txt

 # ----- Brief Description -----
 #
-# inputs: t is float assumed from 0 to 1, and c is an array of n=k+d B-spline coefficients
+# inputs: t is float assumed from 0 to 1, and c is an array (tensor) of n=k+d B-spline coefficients
 # compute value of spline f(t) for input t, with bcoeffs c, and the usual knot sequence t_i:
 # 0,0,0,0,1/k,2/k,...,(k-1)/k,1,1,1,1  (so t_i goes from i=0 to N, with N=n+d+1=N+4 if d=3)
 # where f(t) = sum of c_i B^3_i(t) for i = 0,...,N-d-1=N-4